 Evergreen Thrift Store

-Evergreen doesn’t have the biggest selection of stuff, and some of their items can feel a little random (especially in the back of the store, with a smattering of kitchenware, tools and hardware).
-But it’s one of the most reliable, personable and fun stores on this list.
+Evergreen doesn’t have the biggest selection of stuff, and some of their items can feel a little random (see: baskets full of shoe horns and bike locks).
+But it’s one of the most reliable, personable and enjoyable stores on this list.
 You’ll often find the owner, Nick (or his mom on some weekends), standing behind the counter promoting some new charity, usually with an environmental angle.
-For a month in 2019, for example, they gave out baby trees to literally every customer, free of charge.
-Nick’s also big on social media: not only does he update the shop’s Facebook page daily with new finds, but he also narrates hilariously overlong video of people stealing from his store.
-The ultimate social media public shaming.
+For a month some years ago, they gave out baby trees to every customer, free of charge; these days they have a community pantry for anyone to grab canned food if they need.
+Nick’s also big on social media: not only does he update the shop’s Facebook page daily with new finds, but he used to spend a lot of time publicly shaming thieves online—a practice he seems to have cooled on, perhaps adopting a more understanding approach to those in need.
+(But the signs begging people not to steal from him persist—you’ll count upwards of a dozen of them across his store.)

 Vincent’s Thrift Store